prayer-timetable/prayer_calc_dart/README.md

 ## Contributing

-Contributions are welcome!
-Please feel free to submit issues, feature requests, or pull requests.
+Contributions welcome!
+Submit issues and pull requests on [GitHub](https://github.com/prayer-timetable/prayer_timetable_dart).

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+MIT License - see LICENSE file for details.

 ---

-_May Allah accept our efforts in facilitating the observance of Islamic prayers.
+_May Allah accept our efforts in facilitating Islamic prayers.
 Ameen._